akvorado/akvorado/console/data/docs/00-intro.md

 # mkdir akvorado
 # cd akvorado
 # curl -sL https://github.com/akvorado/akvorado/releases/latest/download/docker-compose-quickstart.tar.gz | tar zxvf -
-# docker-compose up
+# docker-compose up -d
 ```

 Once running, *Akvorado* web interface should be running on port 8081.
+A few

-A few synthetic flows are generated in the background.
-They can be
+synthetic flows are generated in the background.
+To disable them:

-disabled by removing the `:docker-compose-demo.yml` string from
+1. Remove `:docker-compose-demo.yml` from `.env`,
-`.env`, or by stopping them with `docker-compose stop
-akvorado-exporter{1,2,3,4}`, or by removing the associated
-configuration in `akvorado.yaml`, or by doing all of that.
+2. Remove the associated configuration at the end of `akvorado.yaml`, and
+3. Run `docker-compose up -d --remove-orphans`.

 If you want to send you own flows, the inlet is accepting both NetFlow
 (port 2055) and sFlow (port 6343).
 You should also customize some